Science Of Ripening: Why Do Bananas Change Color When Ripening?

 Chemical structure of ethylene (Photo Credit : public domain/Wikimedia Commons)

-This highly orchestrated process of ethylene culminates in the zone of peak attraction.
-After this, decay sets in, wherein yellow bananas starts becoming spotted and yellowish-black flecks start becoming more prominent.
+This highly orchestrated process culminates in the zone of peak attraction.
+After this, decay sets in, wherein yellow bananas start becoming spotted and yellowish-black flecks become more prominent.
 The self-destruction stage called senescence then begins, and the banana turns black with intermittent yellow patches.
 The banana, at this point, is no longer in a state to be consumed.

 Do Bananas Go Bad In The Refrigerator?